Tomomikomo/Month-Events/README.md

 # Month Events

-Month Events is a calendar app for creating events for one month only
+Month Events is a calendar app for creating events for one month only distributed under GPL 3.0 license